 Obviously, if security is important to you, you should avoid what I’m about to share.
 If you work in an office or if you have people around your computer, again, skip all that and maintain a high level of security on your machine.

-Step 5: A pop up will ask “Are you sure you want to turn off screen lock?”
+5) Enter your Mac’s password if asked.
+Next, a pop-up will ask, “Are you sure you want to turn off screen lock?”
 Make sure you’re completely ok with this and select Turn Off Screen Lock.

-Once this is done, you won’t have to enter your password every time you wake your Mac after it went to sleep or after the screen saver was activated.
+Once this is done, you won’t have to enter your password every time you wake your Mac after it goes to sleep or after the screen saver is activated.